onflow/cadence/tools/docgen/README.md

 This means, any Markdown syntax used within the comments would be honoured and rendered like a standard Markdown snippet.
 It gives the flexibility for the developers to write well-structured documentations.

-e.g: A set of bullet points added using Markdown bullets syntax, would be rendered as bullet points in the generated documentation as well.
+e.g: A set of bullet points added using Markdown bullets syntax would be rendered as bullet points in the generated documentation as well.

 Documentation Comment: